 However, yoga is a comprehensive system of philosophy and lifestyle practices that includes much more than some fancy exercises.
 And particularly when it comes to managing a pain condition, not just any yoga class will do.

-Why choose yoga classes at Perth Paediatric Therapy?
+Why choose yoga classes at Western Kids Health?

-As well as being an experienced Yoga Therapist, Theresa has also undergone training in Yoga Therapy for Kids with Zenergy Yoga, and extensive training in child musculoskeletal and cognitive development as well as rheumatological conditions As such Theresa can adapt sessions and classes to meet the individual needs of the child or youth with conditions such as:
+As well as being an experienced Occupational Therapist, Tiffany has also undergone mental health post graduate training and is an Endorsed Better Access to Mental Health Care provider as well as training in Yoga for Kids with Yoga Kids SA, and extensive training in rheumatological conditions.
+As such Tiffany can adapt sessions and classes to meet the individual needs of the child or youth with conditions such as:

 - Connective Tissue Disorders such as Hypermobility Spectrum Disorder and Ehlers Danlos Syndrome